RandsEM/Princeton-Projects/README.md

 # Princeton-Projects
-Programming assignments from the Algorithms 1 & 2 hosted by Princeton University All assignments were completed with a score of 100/100.
-Completed from Summer 2020 - March 2021
+Programming assignments from the Algorithms 1 & 2 hosted by Princeton University <br />
+All assignments were completed with a score of 100/100.
+Completed from Summer 2020 - March 2021 <br />

 Author: Darren Yeung, Sophomore CS Student